SamsungDForum/SmartViewSDKDefaultMediaPlayer2.0/README.md

 ###  Videos

-If you want cast to DMP video content, refer to video tabs
+If you want cast to DMP video content, refer to Videos tabs

 ![](/DMP_ScreenShot/SmartViewSDK_Screenshot_01.png)